w3c/ortc/draft-raymond-rtcweb-webrtc-js-obj-api-rationale-01.md

 ### Greater compatibility ###

-By having a WebRTC JavaScript object model {{WebRTCJSObj}}, the exact inputs, outputs, properties and events can be well defined on individual objects and each object will be designed to be a specific contract between browser vendors and JavaScript developers.
+By having a WebRTC JavaScript object model, the exact inputs, outputs, properties and events can be well defined on individual objects and each object will be designed to be a specific contract between browser vendors and JavaScript developers.

 ### Easier to extend ###